michaelmangelsdorf/Sonne8/README.md

 These are pseudo-registers, that can only occur as register-targets in transfers.
 Transfering a value to B does an unconditional jump to that "branch".
 You can't jump to a byte offset, only to the first byte offset (0) of a branch.
 E means Else - the branch is taken when the ALU result is zero.
 T means Then - the branch is taken when the ALU result is not zero.

+### C, X, Y

+The C register is a pseudo register, that can only occur as a register-target in transfers.
+Transfering a value to C executes a subroutine call.
+The "branch" get's stored in T, the byte offset for instruction fetches within that "branch" gets stored in X. By writing values into X and Y, the return address can be redirected.
+The RET signal returns from the subroutine, by restoring the "branch" and byte offset from X and Y. The PULL signal transfers the current X into A, and the current Y into R.